datopian/datahub-docs-tech/docs/publishers/cli.md

 ### Installing binaries without npm

 On the [releases](https://github.com/datopian/datahub-cli/releases) page, you can download pre-built binaries for MacOS and LinuxOS x64.
-You need to put pre-built binary in bin directory, your path eg: `/usr/local/bin/`.
+You may need to put the pre-built binary in the bin directory (e.g.: /usr/local/bin/).

 ```bash
 mv path/to/data-{os-distribution} /usr/local/bin/data